NoahFiner/H2Whoah/README.md

 # H2Whoah Smart Irrigation Barrel
 ## What is this?
-This is the back end framework for a smart stormwater irrigation barrel.
+This is the back end framework for a smart stormwater irrigation barrel, or a class project I went a little overboard on.
 This code helps analyze raw sensor measurements (height and water level) sent from a Particle Photon and, using Dark Sky's API, return a result for how long a valve should open to release a sufficient amount of water.
 Additionally, there will be a webapp using a Flask server to help plot sensor data and more.

 ## Files
 ### script.ino